tanay123456789/tanay123456789/README.md

 Hey there 👋

-I’m Tanay, a Web developer and a Technical Writer.Sometimes I even contribute to open source projects.Currently I am living in Lucknow and pursuing Bachelors in Computer Application(2nd year).
+I’m Tanay, a passionate web developer, and a Technical Writer.
+I sometimes contribute to open-source projects.
+Currently, I am living in Lucknow.

 ## TECH STACK 💻